 Today, you can send and receive fax online through the internet.
 It’s the fastest way to do it, and everything else is possible with a smartphone or computer.
-Industries that have high requirements on compliance like finance, healthcare, legal, insurance, to name a few, still rely on faxing as the most secure way to transmit documents.
+Industries that have high requirements on compliance like finance, healthcare, legal, and insurance, to name a few, still rely on faxing as the most secure way to transmit documents.

 But what difference does it make when you use legacy fax machines and internet faxing?
 Should you choose to fax online over the traditional approach?
 Let’s delved into the concepts and find out which one suits your company’s needs.